In 30 seconds

 The testosterone decline after 40 is documented, longitudinal, and clinically meaningful — 1.6%/year from the Massachusetts Male Aging Study data.
 The question is not whether it happens, but whether targeted supplementation can support the specific pathways affected.
 The evidence says yes, for the right ingredients at appropriate doses.

 The hierarchy matters.
 Zinc has EFSA regulatory approval — the highest bar in the UK.
 Tongkat Ali has a meta-analysis of 5 RCTs.
 Shilajit has one strong RCT with a striking 20% testosterone result.
 Vitamin D has explicit NHS guidance.
 The others have multiple human trials showing consistent effects on their target outcomes.
-No supplement replaces sleep, exercise, and a decent diet — but for UK men over 40 who are already doing the basics, the clinical evidence for these eight ingredients is real, published, and verifiable.
+No supplement replaces sleep, exercise, and a decent diet — but for UK men over 40 who are already doing the basics, the clinical evidence for these seven ingredients is real, published, and verifiable.

 Quality matters above all else.
 Standardised extracts with verified bioactive percentages.
 Full dose transparency.
 GMP certification.
 Third-party testing.
 Without these basics, you cannot compare a product to its clinical evidence base — and you should not spend money on it.